 Your future financial prospects are important in timing the filing of the bankruptcy.
 Economic and financial difficulties will strain even the most harmonious family relationship.
 Divorce or separation may also cause financial as well as emotional problems for at least one party.
 Serious illness can be financially devastating.
 Money problems can also lead to health problems.

-In the event you have financial difficulties please contact the Law Office of Elliot S. Schlissel.
+In the event you have financial difficulties please contact the Law Offices of Schlissel DeCorpo.
 We will answer your questions, determine if bankruptcy is appropriate in your situation we will review the legal expenses, time-frame and all other issues involved with filing a bankruptcy.
 We will also explain all the details involved in the bankruptcy process.